0xPARC/0xparc-intro-book/src/ec.typ

   to find an integer $n$ such that $n dot g = g'$.

-  Experience suggests that the discrete logarithm problem is hard: in general, we don't know a fast algorithm to solve it.
+  Experience suggests that the discrete logarithm problem is hard:
+  In general, we do not know a fast algorithm to solve it.
   The _discrete logarithm assumption_
   says that no such algorithm exists.
 ] <ddh>